Request Information

 Our Master of Science in Information Technology degree program with a concentration in Data Analytics is designed to provide knowledge, skills, and abilities relevant to pursue a career path in the data analytics field.
 This online data analytics degree program emphasizes problem-based, hands-on learning to help you prepare for the demands of working in the data analytics field.

 As you work through this industry-focused curriculum, you will have an opportunity to study how to design, analyze, test, and implement systems.
 Our data analytics courses also allow you to explore software development management, global technology management, enterprise architecture, and technological innovations.
-As you study data analytics, you will have the opportunity to apply advanced technical communications throughout the program.
-Additionally, courses in this master’s in data analytics program focus on technical topics as well as legal and ethical issues.
+As you study data analytics, you will have the opportunity to apply advanced technical communications throughout the online master's in data analytics degree program.
+Additionally, courses in this master’s

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.